airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/zoho-projects-integration-with-eleapi.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# Zoho Projects integration with ChatbotWorld
+# Zoho Projects integration with EleAPI

 ### Use Case

-The Zoho Projects integration enables organizations to streamline project management processes by connecting their chatbot with Zoho Projects.
-This integration facilitates efficient task assignment, progress tracking, and collaboration directly from the chatbot platform.
+The Zoho Projects integration enables organizations to streamline project management processes by connecting their eleapi with Zoho Projects.
+This integration facilitates efficient task assignment, progress tracking, and collaboration directly from the eleapi platform.

 ### Pre-requisite